qua-platform/quam-builder/quam_builder/architecture/superconducting/README.md

 Defines the top-level structure of the Quantum Processing Unit (QPU).

-- **`BaseQuam`**: An abstract base class defining the common structure for any QUAM representation, including dictionaries for qubits, qubit pairs, and wiring information. # TODO: shouldn't we rename it BaseQPU for consistency?
+- **`BaseQuam`**: An abstract base class defining the common structure for any QUAM representation, including dictionaries for qubits, qubit pairs, and wiring information.
 - **`FixedFrequencyQPU`**: A concrete implementation inheriting from `BaseQuam`, specifically designed for QPUs composed primarily of fixed-frequency transmons.
-It holds collections of `FixedFrequencyTransmon` and `FixedFrequencyTransmonsPair` objects.
+It holds collections of `FixedFrequencyTransmon` and `FixedFrequencyTransmonPair` objects.
 - **`FluxTunableQPU`**: A concrete implementation inheriting from `BaseQuam`, designed for QPUs with flux-tunable transmons.
-It holds collections of `FluxTunableTransmon` and `FluxTunableTransmonsPair` objects.
+It holds collections of `FluxTunableTransmon` and `FluxTunableTransmonPair` objects.

 ## 2. Qubit (`architecture/superconducting/qubit/`)